 The type of the token issued by Space.
 Value is case insensitive.

 The lifetime in seconds of the access token.
 For example, the value "3600" denotes that the access token will expire in one hour from the time the response was generated.

-Optional, if identical to the scope requested by the client; otherwise, required.
+Optional, if identical to the scope requested by the application; otherwise, required.
 A space separated list of rights required to access specific resources in Space.

 The parameters are included in the